nimah79/Android-SMS-Server/README.md

 # Android SMS Server
 Simple Android SMS server, written in Python 3

+Using this script, you can easily send SMS to anyone.

 ### Installation and running:

 There are 2 versions of the script: